Indian Scientists Who Changed The World

 Indian Women Scientists

 Indian women have been a significant part of scientific research and invention in India.
 From medicine to astrophysics to nuclear research, Indian women have assisted in the evolution of science in India despite the prevalent obstacles in their paths.
-Let’s honour some of our most famous scientists in India:
+Let’s honour some of the most famous Indian women scientists.

 Indian Scientists Who Won Nobel Prize